 Simplex operation is direct station-to-station radio communication without the use of an intermediate relay station (i.e., repeater).
 The range is much more dependent on antenna type, antenna height and power output than repeater operation but significant distance can be covered.
 Two mobiles having a QSO on flat land can typically cover 15 to 20 miles.
 If one station is on a hill, the range can be much greater.
 If you happen to be standing on top of Pikes Peak (at 14,110 feet about sea level), you can contact someone several hundred miles away.
 Which leads me to my next point: simplex operation can be fun.
 It is a challenge to see how far your signal can go (yes, without some powerful repeater extending your range).

 So don’t forget about simplex.
 Some of the best contacts I have ever had were on simplex.
 One of the reasons is the challenge of seeing how far your signal will go.
 The other factor is that there are fewer people listening on simplex.
 There is less of the “party line atmosphere” that can exist on a repeater where everyone within repeater range will hear every word of every station.
-(Also, you are not tying up the precious resources of the repeater.)
+(Also, you are not tying up the repeater.)
 Often, this leads to a longer and more meaningful discussion between you and the operator on the other end.

 For the best performance on simplex, use SSB (single-sideband) or CW (continuous wave, Morse Code).
 You will find that all of the really serious VHF weak-signal operators use SSB and CW.
 The focus of this document has been on the FM mode, so I won’t go into great detail here.
 But I must point out that for getting the most out of simplex operation, you’ll want to check out the non-FM modes.